arcs-njit-edu/Docs/docs/Running_jobs/interactive-jobs.md

 === "CPU Nodes"

     ```bash
     $ interactive -a $PI_UCID -q standard -j cpu
+    Job Type: cpu
     Starting an interactive session with the general partition and 1 core for 01:00:00 of walltime in standard priority
-     salloc: Pending job allocation 466577
-     salloc: job 466577 queued and waiting for resources
+    srun: job 584280 queued and waiting for resources
-     salloc: job 466577 has been allocated resources
+    srun: job 584280 has been allocated resources
-     salloc: Granted job allocation 466577
-     salloc: Nodes n0103 are ready for job
     ```
-     Use `ssh` or `srun`

-     `srun ./myexe <input/output options>`
-     or
-     `ssh n0103`
 === "GPU Nodes"

     ```bash
     $ interactive -a $PI_UCID -q standard -j gpu
+    Job Type: gpu
     Starting an interactive session with the GPU partition, 1 core and 1 GPU for 01:00:00 of walltime in standard priority
-     salloc: Pending job allocation 466579
-     salloc: job 466579 queued and waiting for resources
+    srun: job 584279 queued and waiting for resources
-     salloc: job 466579 has been allocated resources
+    srun: job 584279 has been allocated resources
-     salloc: Granted job allocation 466579
-     salloc: Nodes n0048 are ready for job
     ```
-     Use `ssh` or `srun`

-     `srun ./myexe <input/output options>`
-     or
-     `ssh n0048`

 === "Debug Nodes"

     ```bash
     $ interactive -a $PI_UCID -q debug -j cpu -p debug
+    Job Type: cpu
     Starting an interactive session with the debug partition and 1 core for 01:00:00 of walltime in debug priority
-     salloc: Pending job allocation 466581
-     salloc: job 466581 queued and waiting for resources
+    srun: job 584281 queued and waiting for resources
-     salloc: job 466581 has been allocated resources
+    srun: job 584281 has been allocated resources
-     salloc: Granted job allocation 466581
-     salloc: Waiting for resource configuration
-     salloc: Nodes n0127 are ready for job
     ```
-     Use `ssh` or `srun`.

-     `srun ./myexe <input/output options>`
-     or
-     `ssh n0127`

 Replace `$PI_UCID` with PI's NJIT UCID.
-Now, once you get the confirmation of job allocation, you can either use `srun` or `ssh` to access the particular node allocated to the job.
+Now, once you get the confirmation of job allocation, you will be assigned to a compute node.

 #### Customizing Your Resources
 Please note that, by default, this interactive session will request 1 core (for CPU jobs), 1 GPU (for GPU jobs), with a 1-hour walltime.
 To customize the resources, use the `-h` option for help.
 Run `interactive -h` for more details.
 Here is an explanation of each flag given below.